SiddharthMalhotra/sPCA/README.md

 SPARK_HOME/sbt/sbt assembly
 ```

-You can also build Spark using Maven by following [this tutorial] (http://spark.apache.org/docs/1.0.0/building-with-maven.html).
+You can also build Spark using Maven by following [this] (http://spark.apache.org/docs/1.0.0/building-with-maven.html) tutorial.

 Verify that Spark is running by executing the SparkPi example.
 In the shell, run the following command:
 ```
 SPARK_HOME/bin/run-example SparkPi 10